-Distribution: A South American genus of two species found from northeastern Brazil to southeastern Bolivia and northeastern Paraguay in savannas, cerrados and campo rupestre vegetation; 600-1,000 m.
+Distribution: A South American genus of two species one of which is a twining vine, found from northeastern Brazil to southeastern Bolivia and northeastern Paraguay in savannas, cerrados and campo rupestre vegetation; 600-1,000 m.

 RHYTIDOSTEMMA Morillo, Pittieria 37: 127.
 2013.
 (Asclepiadoideae)